fromgodd/sfmono-universal/README.md

-# sfmono-universal
+# SF Mono Universal Installer v0.2

-This script automates the installation of nerd-patched SF Mono fonts from the [SF-Mono-Nerd-Font](https://github.com/epk/SF-Mono-Nerd-Font) repository to your Linux system.
-It also checks if the fonts are already installed before proceeding with the installation.
+This script automates the installation of nerd-patched SF Mono fonts from the [SF-Mono-Nerd-Font](https://github.com/epk/SF-Mono-Nerd-Font) repository to your *NIX system.

 ## Usage

 1. Clone the repository to your local machine:
    ```bash
    git clone https://github.com/fromgodd/sfmono-universal.git
    ```